mhils/yeti-volume-sync/README.md

 ## Compatibility

-This code was tested with a Blue Yeti X only, but maybe also works with the regular Yeti.
+This code was tested with a Blue Yeti X and a Yeti X WoW Edition.